Innovation – improving progress

 We can, and must, do better than our prevailing definitions of innovation.

 Let’s ditch the vague definitions we typically lean on (we’re even looking at you ISO 56000!).
-They revolve around adding/creating value…and value is something we know is hard to understand, define, and address.
-Those definitions can lead us to the innovation problem and tempt us into innovation theatre.
+They revolve around adding/creating value…and value is something we know is poorly defined, hard to understand, and address.
+Our traditional definitions often lead us to the innovation problem and tempt us into innovation theatre.

 Instead, we’ll harness the progress economy insight that value emerges from progress.
-So to increase value, we need to improve a seeker’s progress.
+So to increase value, we really need to improve the progress a seeker can make to their individual progress sought.
 More specifically:

-innovation: creating and executing new – to the individual, firm, market, industry, world – progress propositions that offers some combination of:
+innovation: creating and executing new – to the individual, firm, market, industry, world – progress proposition(s) that offer some combination of:

 whilst maintaining, or improving, the survivability of the actor** undertaking it.